-The Hanseatic League was a group of trading guilds (Hanse) that existed during the 13th – 17th centuries with the purpose of maintaining a trading monopoly over Northern Europe, in particular the Baltic Sea and North Sea.
+The Hanseatic League was a group of trading guilds (Hanse) that existed during the 13th – 17th centuries.
+The purpose of this league was to maintain a trading monopoly over Northern Europe, in particular the Baltic Sea and the North Sea.
 While the League disintegrated in the late 16th Century, three of its cities, namely Bremen, Hamburg and Lübeck, remained members until the League’s final demise in the mid 1800’s.
 To this day, these three cities still refer to themselves as Hanseatic Free Cities.

-From a culinary aspect, membership of the Hanseatic League, with its extensive international trading network, provided a wealth of luxurious, foreign ingredients, otherwise unavailable at that time.
+From a culinary perspective, membership of the Hanseatic League, with its extensive international trading network, provided a wealth of luxurious, foreign ingredients.
+These ingredients were otherwise unavailable at that time, which lent a foreign flavor to the Hanseatic food.
 This had the effect of distinguishing Hanse cities from the surrounding regions of Schleswig-Holstein, East-Friesland, Mecklenburg-Western Pomerania and Lower Saxony, all of which make up Northern Germany.

 Specialties of the Hanseatic Cities

-Rote Grütze: Rote Grütze is another dish that’s not quite as it sounds.
+In Northern Germany, National refers to any stew whose main components are pork and root vegetables.
+The Lübecker National, a common stew, is made with pork belly , carrots, potatoes, and onions.
+The Hamburger National, on the other hand, is made with rutabagas instead of carrots!
+Rote Grütze is another dish that’s not quite as it sounds, but still delicious!
 Literally translated the words mean red grits or red groats.
-While the original dish was indeed made with grits/groats and red fruit juice, the recipe has been adapted to a more palatable and lighter dish made with summer red berries, thickened with cornstarch or sago instead of grits.
+While the original dish was indeed made with grits/groats and red fruit juice, the recipe has been adapted to a more palatable and lighter dish.
+Today it is made with summer red berries and thickened with cornstarch or sago instead of grits.
 While there are many ways to make Rote Grütze, the classic recipe uses Sauerkirschen (sour cherries), red and black currants and raspberries.